 Spay and Neuter!

 I can’t stress this enough.
 There is a huge companion animal overpopulation problem in the US and elsewhere.
 City shelters are forced to euthanize cats and dogs for space.
 Rescues are overwhelmed.
 Every ‘kitten season’ we find ourselves broke and taking in too many kittens that are struggling to survive.
-For more statistics on the overpopulation problem, visit my Spay and Neuter page.
+For more statistics on the overpopulation problem, visit here.

 Every year I find kittens dumped at the barns, too young to survive on their own.
 Or a pet cat dumped at the barns because someone didn’t want him anymore.
 Pet cats do not do well in barn situations and a lot of them die as they don’t understand horses, tractors, cars, or coyotes.